Cinnamon is one of the staples that we often find in our kitchen, but as a cat parent, have you ever wondered: Can Cats Have Cinnamon?

 What Causes Cinnamon Allergy or Toxicity in Cats?

 Cinnamon poisoning is unlikely to occur when powdered cinnamon is used in the home.
 To trigger a response, a large volume of powder or inhalation of the powder would be required.
-However, as the use of essential oils becomes more prevalent in homes, cats are at greater danger of being exposed to cinnamon essential oil, which contains a considerably higher concentration of chemicals that can harm cats.
+However, as the use of essential oils becomes more prevalent in homes, cats are at a greater danger of being exposed to cinnamon essential oil, which contains a considerably higher concentration of chemicals that can harm cats.

 Inadvertently exposing cats to dangerous amounts of cinnamon can occur in the following ways: